microsoft/Accera/README.md

 2. Ensure that you have a compiler in your PATH:

-    * Windows: Install Microsoft Visual Studio and run `vcvars64.bat` to setup the command prompt
+    * Windows: Install Microsoft Visual Studio and run `vcvars64.bat` to setup the command prompt.
     * Linux/macOS: Install gcc

     Don't have a compiler handy?
 We recommend trying Accera in your browser instead [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/microsoft/Accera/demos?labpath=docs%2Fdemos%2Fquickstart.ipynb)